 - Offer straightforward connectivity to the city, businesses, and citizens

-Van De Poll's research led him to create the multifunction Citybeacon kiosk (Figure 1).
+Van De Poll's research led him to create the multifunction Citybeacon Smart Hub (Figure 1).
 This innovative platform combines audiovisual interfaces, Wi-Fi and 4G, and security and environmental sensors into a highly flexible design.

-The kiosk is meant for use in busy civic venues—such as town squares or train stations—where it can boost the local economy, facilitate communication with citizens, and serve as a hub for telecom companies looking to expand network coverage and offload traffic.
+The Smart Hub is meant for use in busy civic venues—such as town squares or train stations—where it can boost the local economy, facilitate communication with citizens, and serve as a place for telecom companies looking to expand network coverage and offload traffic.

 "We came up with the platform idea across the domains of connectivity, security, and information exchange," explained Arthur.
-"Satisfy these basic features in an appealing but not intrusive kiosk located in the center of the city, where things come together."
+"Satisfy these basic features in an appealing but not intrusive Smart Hub located in the center of the city, where things come together."

 Growing the Economy